DragonTsai/Q-Variance-challenge/README.md

 2. **Compute Variance**: Converts sigma → var = sigma².
 3. **Global Binning**: Bins z from -0.6 to 0.6 (delz=0.025), averages var per bin (as in `baseline_fit.py` global plot).
 4. **Fit**: Fits var = σ₀² + (z-zoff)²/2 to binned averages, computes R².
-5. **Threshold**: R² ≥ 0.99 with no more than two free parameters wins the challenge (baseline: 0.998).
+5. **Threshold**: R² ≥ 0.995 with no more than two free parameters wins the challenge (agreement of quantum with data is 0.998).

 ### Test Your Submission
 Run the test mode to score your Parquet: